r-wenger/land-use-land-cover-datasets/README.md

 # Land use land cover (LULC) datasets

-Liste of codes and datasets for remote sensing LULC applications.
+List of datasets and codes for remote sensing LULC applications.

 ## Datasets